djalbat/reaction-with-style/README.md

 `;
 ```

-Here, not unsurprisingly, you destruct the class to get hold of the requisite `className` prooperty.
+Here, not unsurprisingly, you must destructure the class in order to get hold of the requisite `className` property.

 ## Compiling from source